Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-We conclude with two other applications of the strategy of the proof of Proposition \ref{prop:Poincareintrinsic}. \begin{prop} Let $\Q$ be a Poincare PMQ.
+\begin{prop} Let $\Q$ be a Poincar\'e PMQ.
 Then $\Q$ is coconnected. \end{prop} \begin{proof} Let $\Q_{\le1}$ be as in the proof of Proposition \ref{prop:Poincareintrinsic}, let $b\in\Q$ and consider the open, dense subspace $\Hur^{\Delta}(\Q_{\le1})(b)\subset\Hur^{\Delta}(\Q)(b)$.
-We observe the following: \begin{itemize} \item The connected components of $\Hur^{\Delta}(\Q_{\le1})(b)$ are in bijection with the equivalence classes of decompositions $(\bar b_1,\dots,\bar b_{h(b)})$ of $b$ with respect to $\Q_1$, where two decompositions are considered equivalent if they are connected by a sequence of standard moves (see Definition \ref{defn:standardmove}, and compare with Definition \ref{defn:coconnected}). \item The space $\Hur^{\Delta}(\Q)(b)$ is connected: this follows from the fact that there is a unique admissible array of minimal dimension in $\Arr(\Q)(b)$, namely the array $\ua\in\Arr_{1,1}(\Q)$ with $a_{1,1}=b$ and all other entries equal to $\one$; this array is the image of every other admissible array in $\Arr(\Q)(b)$ under iterated horizontal and vertical face maps. \end{itemize} As argued in the proof of Proposition \ref{prop:Poincareintrinsic}, the open inclusion $\Hur^{\Delta}(\Q_{\le1})(b)\subset\Hur^{\Delta}(\Q)(b)$ has complement of codimension $\ge2$, hence it is a bijection on $\pi_0$. \end{proof} The second application is the definition of a canonical fundamental homology class for the couple of spaces $(|\Arr(\Q)(b)|,|\NAdm(\Q)(b)|)$, for all $b\in\Q$, assuming that $\Q$ is a locally finite and coconnected PMQ.
+We observe the following: \begin{itemize} \item The connected components of $\Hur^{\Delta}(\Q_{\le1})(b)$ are in bijection with the equivalence classes of decompositions $(\bar b_1,\dots,\bar b_{h(b)})$ of $b$ with respect to $\Q_1$, where two decompositions are considered equivalent if they are connected by a sequence of standard moves (see Definition \ref{defn:standardmove}, and compare with Definition \ref{defn:coconnected}). \item The space $\Hur^{\Delta}(\Q)(b)$ is connected: this follows from the fact that there is a unique admissible array of minimal dimension in $\Arr(\Q)(b)$, namely the array $\ua\in\Arr_{1,1}(\Q)$ with $a_{1,1}=b$ and all other entries equal to $\one$; this array is the image of every other admissible array in $\Arr(\Q)(b)$ under iterated horizontal and vertical face maps. \end{itemize} As argued in the proof of Proposition \ref{prop:Poincareintrinsic}, the open inclusion $\Hur^{\Delta}(\Q_{\le1})(b)\subset\Hur^{\Delta}(\Q)(b)$ has complement of codimension $\ge2$, hence it is a bijection on $\pi_0$. \end{proof} We conclude the section by considering a locally finite and coconnected PMQ $\Q$, and by defining a canonical fundamental homology class for the couple of spaces $(|\Arr(\Q)(b)|,|\NAdm(\Q)(b)|)$, for all $b\in\hQ$.
 In the following we understand integral coefficients for homology.